xebia-functional/tictactoe/docs/Workshop.md

 #### Adding the schema-registry, kafka monitor, the game client and server

-To set up a the kafka-magic monitor, and the game client and server in the docker-compose:
+To set up a the kafka-magic monitor, schema-registry, and the game client and server in the docker-compose:

 1. Copy the following code below the kafka services in the 'src/docker-compose.yml' file in the workspace: